DIGITAL ANALYTICS & HOW TO ENGAGE WITH US ON SOCIAL MEDIA

 Like, comment, and share on other social media accounts from businesses in the Similkameen Valley.
 The higher the number of interactions, the higher the post’s visibility.
 Help your neighbour!

-Instagram followers are up to 3,084.
-This channel reaches a slightly different demographic with 32% of followers being between 35-44 years of age and 23.8% between 25-34 years old, with followers continuing to be BC and Alberta residents.
-Total reach 17,552, total impressions 34,871 with 2,425 engagements.
+Instagram reaches a slightly different demographic, with 30.3% of followers being between 35-44 years of age and 23.8% between 25-34 years old

 Consumer Emails